Health Coverage Mandate

 The Importance of Health Insurance

-Health Coverage is Required
+Health Coverage is Required until 2019

 If you are covered by a government-sponsored program such as Medical Assistance (Medicaid), MinnesotaCare or Medicare Part A, you meet the requirement to maintain coverage.
-If you don't have health insurance coverage or access to coverage either through your employer or a government-sponsored program, you may qualify to purchase a low-cost plan through MNsure.
+If you don't have health coverage or access to coverage either through your employer or a government-sponsored program, you may qualify to purchase a low-cost plan through MNsure.
 Coverage under a private health plan purchased through MNsure also meets the federal requirement to maintain coverage.